 Lanolin poisoningWool wax poisoning; Wool alcohol poisoning; Glossylan poisoning; Golden dawn poisoning; Sparklelan poisoning

-Lanolin may be found in some of the following items:
+Lanolin may be found in these products:

 - Baby oil